 Describe the barriers which hindered participation by parents in parental involvement activities during the previous school year.
-Include the steps the LEA will take during the current school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].
+Include the steps the LEA will take during the upcoming school year to overcome the barriers and design more effective parental involvement policies (with particular attention to parents who are economically disadvantaged, disabled, have limited English proficiency, limited literacy, or are of any racial or ethnic minority background) [Section 1118(a)(2)(E)].

-laciai racial or ethnic minority background) [Section 1118(a)(2)(E)]. count Specific Subgroup) Steps the School will Take to Overcome 17 1 Families in survival mode (low income) Title I parent specialists will share community resources list with struggling families and they will partner with schools' social workers and Family Service Workers to provide support to families; computers are available to families weekly in the Family Centers; Friday backpacks with food sent home with students; store gift cards, gas cards, shoes, clothing items, holiday meals and gifts for students will be provided priority (low income, Personal invitations will be extended to families to participate and partner with the school; student led conferences; provide information using parent friendly language through materials and workshops on the benefits of the home school partnership 3 Transportation (disabled, low income) Provide vouchers for taxi; Dial-A-Ride; information sent home in newsletters and on website 4 Childcare (low income) Children are welcome to attend events with parents and when appropriate childcare will be provided at the school Families don't know how to get involved (low income, ELL) Schools will clearly communicate in English and Spanish, using a variety of methods, ways parents can partner with the school.
-Parents will be supported by the school's parent specialist; materials for home-school partnership will be sent home in backpacks and on the school website 6 (all subgroups) Schools will hold meeting and family events at a variety of times based on request s by families; information will be available to families through the Family Centers and website; quick fun ways parents can support learning will be shared with families in English and Spanish 7 Fear of Failure Low income, limited literacy) Information on fun and easy ways parents can support learning in the home will be share with families; parent specialists will give personal invitations and encouragement to families.
-Materials will be provided for families 8 Family not sure how to help their child. (low income, ELL, limited literacy) A variety of parent-friendly resources will be made available to families through the Family Centers, on the websites, and through family workshops - materials in Spanish, translators available 9 Comfort level (limited literacy, ELL) Parent specialists receive training on helping their schools to be inviting and welcoming to all families; PIPT training for all schools 10 Lack of communication (ELL, limited literacy) Schools use a variety of ways to communicate with families 11 Parents' own negative school experiences (limited literacy, low income) Schools will create welcoming and inclusive environments 12 Lack of technology literacy (ELL, low income) Schools will provide opportunites for families to use computers on school campus and offer instruction on accessing websites, email, etctranslators available count Content/Purpose Description of the Activity 1 Building Capacity of Parents Family Reading Experience 2 Evaluation/Review District PIPT Training Day 3 Evaluation/Review Parent Survey 4 Professional Development Title I Para III Monthly PLC
+count Barrier (Including the Specific Subgroup) Steps the School will Take to Overcome 17 Families in survival mode (low income) Title I Program Specialist will share community resources list with struggling families and they will partner with schools' social workers and Family Service Workers to provide support to families; computers are available to families weekly in the Family Centers; donated Friday backpacks with food sent home with students; donated store gift cards, donated gas cards, shoes, clothing items, holiday meals and gifts for students will be provided 2 Education not a family priority (low income, limited literacy) Personal invitations will be extended to families to participate and partner with the school; student led conferences; provide information using parent friendly language through materials and workshops on the benefits of the home school partnership 3 Transportation (disabled, low income) Provide vouchers for taxi; Dial-A-Ride; information sent home in newsletters and on website 4 Childcare (low income) Children are welcome to attend events with parents and when appropriate childcare will be provided at the school

+5 to get involved flow Schools will clearly communicate in English and Spanish, using a variety of methods, ways parents can partner with the school.
+Parents will be supported by the school's parent specialist; materials for home-school partnership will be sent home in backpacks and on the school website 6 Time/Work Schedules (all subgroups) Schools will hold meeting and family events at a variety of times based on request s by families; information will be available to families through the Family Centers and website; quick fun ways parents can support learning will be shared with families in English and Spanish 1/ Information on fun and easy ways parents can support learning in the home will be share with families; parent specialists will give personal invitations and encouragement to families.
+Materials will be provided for families 8 Family not sure how to help their child. (low income, ELL, limited literacy) A variety of parent-friendly resources will be made available to families through the Family Centers, on the websites, and through family workshops - materials in Spanish, translators available 9 Comfort level (limited literacy, ELL) Parent specialists receive training on helping their schools to be inviting and welcoming to all families; PIPT training for all schools 10 New District Family Engagement App will increase communication of information to families 11 Difficulty communicating with school staff School personnel will receive tips on ways to communicate with parent count Content/Purpose Description of the Activity 1 Building Capacity of Parents Family Reading Experience 2 Evaluation/Review District PIPT Training Day 3 Evaluation/Review Parent Survey 4 Professional Development Title I Para III Monthly PLC